 Handmade artisan cheese subscriptions brought to you by a collaboration between Birchrun Hills Farm and Valley Milkhouse Creamery.

-Collective Creamery is a biweekly cheese share subscription devoted to providing households with a regular supply of artisan cheeses that are handmade, traditional, and produced from the highest quality, healthiest milk.
+Collective Creamery is a women-powered artisan cheese share subscription devoted to providing households around the Mid-Atlantic with delicious cheeses that are handmade, traditional, and produced from the highest quality, healthiest milk.

-Collective Creamery is a collaboration between two cheesemakers in southeastern Pennsylvania: Birchrun Hills Farm and Valley Milkhouse Creamery.
+Collective Creamery is a collaboration between two cheesemakers in southeast Pennsylvania: Birchrun Hills Farm and Valley Milkhouse Creamery.
 Empowered women, friends, devotees to the cause of evolving the American cheese culture.
-They are encouraged to work together to reach more families with their wholesome, artfully crafted cheeses and continue to develop the quality of U.S. artisan cheese.
+Our goal is to work together to reach more families with their wholesome, artfully crafted cheeses and continue to develop the quality of American artisan cheese.

 Meet Stefanie Angstadt, cheesemaker of Valley Milkhouse, a small batch creamery in Berks County, about 20 minutes north of Sue's farm.
 When Stefanie opened her cheesery in 2014 in a retired milkhouse in the Oley Valley, she was determined to produce cheese with character.
 Her cheeses are primarily inspired by French originals including fresh, mold-ripened and aged cheeses.
 The creamery has two dairy partners that supply all of its milk; both are grass-fed, certified organic farms raising heritage breed cows.